bsikander/Articles/README.md

 The next command "exec >/dev/null" redirects the output of each command to /dev/null.
 But since I want to show some echo messages, I use the old saved stdout to print them e.g. echo "test" >&7.

 In the end, I am new to this and my understanding is limited.
 Apparently, it works as expected.

+# Start a command in background and get the process id
+java -jar /path/to/jar &
+PID=$!
+kill -9 $PID